-- (a) In the event an employee is unable to work because of illness or injury they will be entitled to a benefit of 75% of pay for a period not to exceed six months from date of absence (short-term plan period). - (b) The 75% benefit may be supplemented, at the employee's option, in quarter day increments by the use of the following in descending order: - (1) accumulated sick leave credit under the old sick leave plan; - (2) compensatory time off (CTO); - (3) banked earned time off (ETO), excepting where scheduled in a shift schedule; - (4) earned vacation entitlement: - (5) unearned vacation entitlement to a maximum of 70 hours.
+- (a) In the event an employee is unable to work because of illness or injury they will be entitled to a benefit of 75% of pay for a period not to exceed six months from date of absence (short-term plan period).
+The Short-Term Plan period of six months is inclusive of leave under Appendix 4, Part 1, 1.1(a). - (b) The 75% benefit may be supplemented, at the employee's option, in quarter day increments by the use of the following in descending order:

+- (1) accumulated sick leave credit under the old sick leave plan; - (2) compensatory time off (CTO); - (3) banked earned time off (ETO), excepting where scheduled in a shift schedule; - (4) earned vacation entitlement; - (5) unearned vacation entitlement to a maximum of 70 hours.